 -Seatbelts mandatory while in motion

--Maintain cleanliness of vehicle
+-Maintain cleanliness of vehicle at every stop

 -Check fluid levels and tire condition when fueling